zzxhotmail-beep/sql_retail_sales_project/README.md

 This project provides a thorough introduction to SQL for data analysts, encompassing database setup, data cleaning, exploratory data analysis, and business-focused SQL queries.
 The findings can inform business decisions by revealing sales patterns, customer behavior, and product performance trends.

-## How to Run

-1. Create the database and tables using sql_queries_p1.sql
-2. Import the dataset (retail_sales.csv)
-3. Execute queries to replicate analysis and generate insights

 ## Author - Zixuan Zhang

 This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
 - **LinkedIn**: [My Professional Profile](https://www.linkedin.com/in/zixuan-zhang-78ba38274)

-## Notes

-This project is part of my professional portfolio and demonstrates my ability to:
-- Write efficient SQL queries
-- Perform structured data analysis
-- Transform raw data into actionable business insights

-Thank you very much!